nirajp82/IdentityAccessManagement_IAM/Quiz/02-Advanced-Authorization-Policy-Engine.md

     workspace := data.workspaces[input.resource]
     workspace.tenant_id == input.user_tenant_id

-    # Notice: We don't care if billing is suspended just to view the status,
-    # so we omit the billing check for this specific action.
+    # Notice: We omit the billing check here, because viewing status is free.
 }

 ```

+When the engine finishes evaluating, it wraps the final boolean in a JSON response (`{ "result": { "allow": true } }`) and fires it back to your .NET `HttpClient` in under a millisecond.

+---

 ### Why this is an Architectural Masterpiece:

 * **Stateless Security:** Your .NET code no longer knows *why* Alice was allowed or denied.
 It doesn't know what a Tenant ID is, and it doesn't know what a Billing Status is.
-It just knows the Policy Engine said `true`.
+It just knows the Policy Engine sent back `{"allow": true}`.
 * **Agility (Zero-Downtime Updates):** If the enterprise requires a new rule tomorrow, the .NET engineers **do not write a single line of C# code**.
 The security team simply updates the text-based policy file inside the Policy Engine.
 The rules change dynamically across your entire global infrastructure instantly.
 * **Centralized Auditing:** You now have a single repository of policy files that prove exactly who has access to what, which makes passing compliance audits (SOC2, HIPAA) trivial.

 ---

 ### Phase 5: The Enterprise Solution (ReBAC & Decoupled Policy Engines)